skip to content

 Information on attending the Court via an electronic hearing can be found on the Federal Circuit and Family Court's Electronic Hearings website.

 If the Court requires physical attendance, you should arrive at least 15 minutes early.
 When you arrive at the court building you should look for the name and number of your case and the number of the courtroom, as there are a number of courtrooms where cases are heard.
 A list of the cases being heard is displayed in the foyer of the court building.
-If possible, it is a good idea to locate the court orderly at your courtroom and notify them that you are there.
-Sit close by the courtroom where you will hear when the court orderly calls on your case.
-When the court orderly calls on your case, you will go into the courtroom and sit at the long table (the bar table) facing the Registrar.
+If possible, notify court staff when you arrive at the courtroom.
+Sit close by the courtroom so that you can hear when your case is called.
+When your case is called, you will go into the courtroom and sit at the long table (the bar table) facing the Registrar.

 The making of a divorce order